 Dogs should also be vaccinated for canine distemper, parvovirus and coronavirus and cats for feline distemper, peritonitis and feline leucopenia.

-Rabies Titer Test
+Rabies Titer Test - Non-Designated Countries Only

 The owner's passport must be presented at the time of clearance.
 The name on the passport must match the owner's name on the health and rabies certificates.